Port Of Rotterdam Highlights Impact Of Five Mega Trends On Container Industry

 Ongoing scale increases, consolidation, and integration

-The coordination of different transport modes, synchromodality and hinterland connections will need to be optimised, for instance using digitisation.
+The coordination of different transport modes, synchromodality and hinterland connections will need to be optimized, for instance using digitization.
 It is not without reason that parties (particularly larger parties) are focusing increasingly on logistics integration and IT implementation.
 At the same time, port operators across the world are continuing to create global terminal networks that enable reliable service levels and working methods.

 Logistics patterns and digital transformation

 In view of synchromodality, it is expected that supply chains will also be redesigned in the future.
 After all, companies have no option but to operate as sustainable and efficient as possible; partly as this is increasingly prescribed by legislation and regulations and demanded by consumers, and partly because it reduces waste and fuel costs.
 More (horizontal) cooperation will be needed to respond to the requirement for shorter, more sustainable and costefficient supply chains.
 Using data analysis and transparency to streamline supply chains via segmentation and standardisation will result in a flexible ‘plug-and-play’ logistics chain.
 In order to achieve operational excellence, physical flows and data within these chains will be coordinated precisely using increasingly smarter and more powerful IT systems.